 Diabetes And Kidneys

-Diabetic nephropathy is a kidney disease caused by type 1 or 2 diabetes.
-Up to 50% of people with diabetes will eventually experience kidney damage, and they risk kidney failure without proper treatment.
-Fortunately, good diabetes management and effective prevention can delay or even prevent many problems.
+Diabetic nephropathy is a kidney disease caused by type 1 or type 2 diabetes.
+Up to 50% of people living with diabetes will eventually experience kidney damage, and they risk kidney failure without proper treatment.
+Fortunately, good diabetes management and effective prevention can delay or even prevent the loss of kidney function.

 What are kidneys for?